GAP-LAB-CUHK-SZ/gaustudio/README.md

 # Plan of Release
 GauStudio will support more 3DGS-based methods in the near future, if you are also interested in GauStudio and want to improve it, welcome to submit PR!
 - [x] Release mesh extraction and rendering toolkit
-- [ ] Release BlendedMVS, Nerf-Synthetic, and Blender datasets in the COLMAP format, along with the corresponding processing code.
+- [x] Release common nerf and neus dataset loader and preprocessing code.
 - [ ] Release Semi-Dense, MVSplat-based, and DepthAnything-based Gaussians Initialization
 - [ ] Release of full pipelines for training
 - [ ] Release Gaussian Sky Modeling and Sky Mask Generation Scripts